benhillis/CommandLine-Docs/commandline/WSL/install_guide.md

   ![](media/bashShellInstall.png)

-After you have accepted the License, the Ubuntu user-mode image will be downloaded and a "Bash on Ubuntu on Windows" shortcut will be added to your start menu.
+After you have accepted the License, the Ubuntu user-mode image will be downloaded and extracted.
+A "Bash on Ubuntu on Windows" shortcut will be added to your start menu.

 To launch Bash on Windows, either run `bash` at a cmd/PowerShell command-prompt, or use the start menu shortcut.

-After installation your Linux distribution will be located at: `%localappdata%\lxss\` This directory is marked as a hidden system folder for a very good reason:
+After installation your Linux distribution will be located at: `%localappdata%\lxss\`.

-> **Avoid creating and/or modifying files in this location using Windows tools
+> **Avoid creating and/or modifying files in %localappdata%\lxss\ using Windows tools
 > and apps!** If you do, it is likely that your Linux files will be corrupted and data loss may occur.
+Avoid this issue by using a directory located under /mnt/.
 > Please read this [blog post](https://blogs.msdn.microsoft.com/commandline/2016/11/17/do-not-change-linux-files-using-windows-apps-and-tools/)
 > for more information.